Crankshaft position sensor: how it works, symptoms, problems, testing

-The crankshaft position sensor is positioned so that teeth on the reluctor wheel attached to the crankshaft pass very close to the sensor tip.
-The reluctor wheel typically has one or more teeth missing to provide the engine computer (PCM) with the reference point to the crankshaft position.
+The crankshaft position sensor is positioned so that teeth on the reluctor ring attached to the crankshaft pass close to the sensor tip.
+The reluctor ring has one or more teeth missing to provide the engine computer (PCM) with the reference point to the crankshaft position.

-As the crankshaft rotates, the sensor produces a pulsed voltage signal, where each pulse corresponds to the tooth on the reluctor wheel.
+As the crankshaft rotates, the sensor produces a pulsed voltage signal, where each pulse corresponds to the tooth on the reluctor ring.
 The photo below shows the actual signal from the crankshaft position sensor with the engine idling.
-In this vehicle, the reluctor wheel is made with two missing teeth, as you can notice on the graph.
+In this vehicle, the reluctor ring is made with two missing teeth, as you can notice on the graph.